Håkons Hall: Construction

 Lillehammer received its first indoor ice rink in 1988, with the opening of Kristins Hall.
 That same year, the town was awarded the 1994 Winter Olympics, which required the construction of a larger venue for the Olympic ice hockey matches.
 The naming of the arena was decided by the Lillehammer Municipal Council in October 1988, as part of a broader branding policy, based on the history of the Birkebeiner.
 Håkons Hall is named for Haakon Haakonarson, a medieval king of Norway who as a child was transported across the mountains by skiers.
-Kristin and Håkon became the mascots for the Olympics, and the twin arenas at Stampesletta were named accordingly.
+Håkon and Kristin became the mascots for the Olympics, and the twin arenas at Stampesletta were named accordingly.
 Protests were made in Bergen, as local patriots felt it was not suitable that a sports venue had such a similar name to Håkonshallen, a medieval hall in Bergen.

 A climber ascending the climbing wall at Håkons Hall.

 In June 1989, the municipal council voted to locate most of the Lillehammer venues in the Stampesletta area, and to place Håkons Hall adjacent to Kristins Hall.
 This was controversial and many councilors voted for the original decentralized plan, with the venues spread out through the municipality.
 The application for the Olympics called for building up to five ice venues in Lillehammer.
 For post-Olympic use, Kristins Hall was designated as the main ice rink for Lillehammer, while it was planned that Håkons Hall would be used for larger events.
 On 8 December 1989, the International Olympic Committee rejected two demands from the International Ice Hockey Federation (IIHF) for the ability to host a minimum of 12,000 spectators in the larger ice hockey venue and for a women's ice hockey tournament.